acmsigsoft/EmpiricalStandards/FAQ.md

 ICSE’s move to consensus decision making through reviewer discussion sounds good, but it’s not.
 Disagreements between reviewers get nasty fast, so everyone walks on eggshells, and that means the loudest, most belligerent reviewer often gets their way.
 Negative reviewers talk down positive reviewers more often than the other way around, decreasing acceptance rates.
 Detailed, specific review criteria allows us to go back to voting, which is fairer and more efficient.

 ### Premise: this initiative sounds valuable.
 Doubt: a "standard" is inflexible by definition, hence risky.
-For example: random selection of participants is not always (!) a good thing; how to we avoid to judge works on the standard and not on the actual specific work?
+For example: random selection of participants is not always (!) a good thing; how do we avoid judging works on the standard and not on the actual specific work?

 Our current peer review system is risky.
 It risks rejecting sound research because of biased reviewers, disenfranchising good scholars so they quit, and accepting well-written but methodologically shoddy work.
 Our current system creates division and inequity, scholars getting passed over for well-deserved grants, tenure and promotion and papers getting bounced around to five different venues before being published.
 Standards-based review mitigates these risks.